meghdadFar/en_ncs_noncompositional_conventionalized/README.txt

 We provide a data set of English noun compounds which are annotated with four expert judgments on non-compositionality and conventionalization.
 The compounds were extracted from Wikipedia, which was cleaned and then POS-tagged by Stanford POS-tagger.
 We conducted a manual assessment of the automatically generated data and removed wrongly-tagged instances, infrequent instances, and other kinds of discrepancies; however, we believe that about 5% of the data may still be wrongly POS-tagged or occur with a very low frequency.
 This is due to the large size of the set, human error, and a workflow consisting of various procedures performed by different (and often not readily compatible) tools and programs.
-The user of the data should be aware of the presence of a small number of dubious instances.
-Nevertheless almost certainly these few instances (about 5% of the data) are among the compounds which are judged by the majority as neither non-compositional nor conventionalized (i.e., annotated with 0).
+The user of the data should be aware of the presence of a (small number of) discrepant instances.
+Nevertheless, almost certainly these instances (that constitute about 5% of the data) are among the compounds which are judged by the majority as neither non-compositional nor conventionalized (i.e., annotated with 0s).

 ======================================================================================